-Switzerland's flag may be square, but its streets are dotted by roundabouts.
+Switzerland's flag may be square, but its streets are dotted with roundabouts.

-But all is not lost, as the town of Lyss near Bern is proving.
+But all is not lost, as the town of Lyss near Bern proves.
 Those who swing by will undoubtedly hit the latest roundabout.
 And given its decor, does it surprise that the KUFA Kreisel has gone viral?

 This roundabout in Switzerland is a giant vinyl turntable.

-It doesn’t actually spin or produce any sounds.
+It doesn’t spin or produce any sounds.
 Heck, it is missing a tonearm!
-Even though, the traffic circle in Lyss is quite an eye-catcher...
+Even though the traffic circle in Lyss is quite an eye-catcher...

 The KUFA Kreisel is located at a freeway entrance near a popular cultural venue called Kulturfabrik.
-Its club is host to frequent parties, but the KUFA also offers flea markets, pub quizzes and cultural events.
+Its club hosts frequent parties, but the KUFA also offers flea markets, pub quizzes, and cultural events.

 It made sense for the creative folks at KUFA to be in charge of designing their roundabout.
 And after years of planning, the traffic circle was completed in May 2019.

 I love the idea of a turntable with a branded vinyl record.